abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![sub-chart](./images/kubernetes/sub-chart.png)

 - `Commands`
   - `Build Docker Image(s)`: Builds docker image for the selected subchart.
-It's visible only if the subchart has *projectPath*, *imageName* and *projectType* metadata.
+It's visible only if the subchart has *projectPath*, *imageName* and *projectType* metadata. *Project Type* only accept `angular` or `dotnet` values.
+It builds the docker image with the specified *imageName* and *projectPath*.
 - `Properties`: It opens the *Chart Properties* window.
 You can see the chart information in the *Chart Info* tab.
 In the *Metadata* tab, you can add metadata for the selected subchart.
 It overrides the metadata in the profile and the main chart.
 In the *Kubernetes Services* tab, you can relate a Kubernetes service with the subchart; with that way you can see the *Browse* option in the context-menu when you connected to Kubernetes cluster.
-- `Browse`: It opens the browser and navigates to the Kubernetes service URL.
-It's visible only if the subchart *Kubernetes Services* regex patterns matches with the Kubernetes service.
+- `Browse`: It opens the [browser](./monitoring-applications.md#browse) and navigates to the Kubernetes service URL.
+It's visible only if the subchart *Kubernetes Services* regex patterns matches with the [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/).
 - `Open With`: You can open the selected subchart with *Visual Studio Code* or *File Explorer*.

 #### Adding a New Subchart

 When you add a new [microservice module](./solution-explorer.md#adding-a-new-microservice-module) to your solution, you should also create a subchart for it.
 However, the module type doesn't matter.
 Similarly, when you want to create a subchart for any reason, you can follow these steps:

-- Open the main chart in *Visual Studio Code*.
+- Open the main chart with *Visual Studio Code*.
 - Create a folder in the *charts* folder.
 - Edit the folder files based on your needs.
 - After editing, the subchart template is completed; open ABP Studio and *Refresh Sub Charts* in the context-menu of the main chart.
 You can see the new subchart in the *Charts* tree.